The suit lapel is meant to add class and style to the suit.

 More importantly, this style helps the wearer appear authoritative and dominant, especially when complemented with the classy flap pockets.

-That being said, a single-breasted, two-button jacket featuring peak lapels is known as “power dressing.”
+That being said, single-breasted, two-button peak jacket lapels are known as “power dressing.”

 Therefore, you cannot use peak lapels with casual outfits.

 Additionally, you have to make sure the lapel width is perfect.
 Otherwise, it looks odd.